Morse theory for $S$-balanced configurations in the Newtonian $n$-body problem: -balanced configurations: definition and basic properties

 \begin{proof} For $i<d$, the smallest eigenvalue of the $i$-th block of the Hessian

 is given by

 The first two claims readily follows.
-As far as the last claim is concerned, we observe that for the $s_j-\csbc$ $q$ whose ordering of the masses coincides with the one of $\widehat q$ and for every $i \in \{1, \ldots, d\}$ we have
+As far as the last claim is concerned, we observe that for the $s_j-\csbc$ $\widehat q_j$ whose ordering of the masses coincides with the one of $\widehat q$ and for every $i \neq j$ we have that the corresponding block of the Hessian of $U$ at $\widehat q_j$ is given by